asc-community/monobind/README.md

 # monobind
-monobind is a C lightweight header-only library that exposes C++ types in C# and vice versa, mainly yo create C# bindings of existing C++ code.
-It is inspired by the excellent library [Boost.Python](https://www.boost.org/doc/libs/1_74_0/libs/python) and tries to achieve simular goals of minimizing boilerplate code to implement interoperability between two languages.
+monobind is a lightweight header-only library that exposes C++ types in C# and vice versa, mainly yo create C# bindings of existing C++ code.
+It is inspired by the excellent library [Boost.Python](https://www.boost.org/doc/libs/1_74_0/libs/python) and tries to achieve simular goals of minimizing boilerplate code when implementing interoperability between C++ and C#.

 ### Dependencies
 monobind requires at least C++11 compatible compiler to run.
 It only depends on [mono](https://www.mono-project.com/) - cross-platform .NET framework.
-You do not have to build it - simplify install it from official website on your system
+You do not have to build it - simply install it from the official website to your system.

 ### Building
 You can install monobind using Cmake.
-First of all, you should add the library to your project by executing git command: `git submodule add https://github.com/MomoDeve/monobind`.
-Then simply paste the following code into your CMakeLists.txt, replacing the names & paths if necessary:
+First of all, you should add the library to your project by executing the following git command: `git submodule add https://github.com/MomoDeve/monobind`.
+Then simply paste the code below into your `CMakeLists.txt`, replacing names & paths if necessary:
 ```CMake
 // add monobind as subdirectory
 add_subdirectory(${CMAKE_CURRENT_SOURCE_DIR}/submodules/monobind)